wow-actions/pr-triage/README.md

 # PR Triage

-> GitHub Action to add a label depending on the Pull Request's status.
+Automatically labelling PR depending on the PR's status.

 ## Usage

-Create a `.github/workflows/pr-triage.yml` file in the repository you want to install this action.
+Create a `.github/workflows/pr-triage.yml` file in you repository.

 ```yml
 name: PR Triage